taikedz/alpacka/README.md

 And you're done.

+It installs to `/usr/local/bin` as the `paf` command (historical naming reasons lost...) and you just use it in the generally the same way on any of Ubuntu, Fedora, CentOS and SliTaz

 ### Dependecies

 You probably already have these, unless you're running in some pared-down environment - in which case, ensure the following are installed: `less`, `which`, `grep`, `sudo`, `bash`